 The availability and movement of data underpins digital trade and the digital economy.
-Data is also at the core of new and rapidly growing service supply models such as cloud computing, the Internet of Things (IoT), and Artificial Intelligence (AI).
-DEAs can play an important rule in building new digital trade rules in these emerging areas.
+Data is also at the core of new and rapidly growing service supply models such as cloud computing, IoT, and AI.
+Digital trade agreements like the JAEPA can play an important role in building new digital trade rules in these emerging areas.